VoronDesign/VoronUsers/printer_mods/alanho/BTT_PITFT50_v2_Mount/README.md

 - 4x M2.5x4mm (included in the BTT PITFT50 v2)
 - 500mm ~ 600mm Ribbon Flat Cable for Raspberry Pi Camera (depends on the position of the Raspberry Pi.
 The included one is too short)

+## Instructions

+Please use the [mount in sttts's mods](../../sttts/Waveshare-5.5-inch-HDMI-AMOLED/STLs/Voron-2.4-Mount-Generisch-v6.stl) to amount this to the frame.
+No re-print of skirts is required!

 ## Print Settings

 Standard Voron recommended print settings